 The most common forms of vascular disease are abdominal aortic aneurysms (AAA), carotid artery disease, and peripheral arterial disease (PAD) — all serious and life-threatening, often occurring "silently" without any symptoms.
 That's why early detection and treatment are crucial.

 Our online appointment request form allows you to evaluate whether you should be screened for AAA, and also enables you to arrange for a free-of-charge screening.

 Please click here to learn more about our screenings for arterial disease, which include abdominal aortic aneurysm, carotid artery disease, and peripheral arterial disease, and who will benefit most from screening.Venous Disease

 Are you suffering from painful swollen, ropey veins on your legs?
-Our varicose vein screenings provide an examination of the lower legs for venous insufficiency.
+Our free-of-charge varicose vein screenings provide an examination of the lower legs for venous insufficiency.

 Varicose veins are blood vessels, usually in the legs, that become permanently dilated (widened) and twisted.
 They may include superficial veins, deep veins and veins that connect superficial and deep veins.

 Symptoms of varicose veins may include vague discomfort and